Piyawut-Boss/kivy-fishing/README.md

-# Fishing Game
+# Fisherman Game

-A simple yet engaging fishing game built with Python and Kivy where players control a boat and try to catch fish while avoiding bombs.
+A fun and challenging fishing game where you control a boat, catch different types of fish, and avoid dangerous bombs!

-## Game Features
+## 🎮 Game Features

-- **Multiple Fish Types:**
+### Multiple Fish Types
-  - Regular Fish (1 point)
+- **Regular Fish** (1 point)
+  - Medium speed
+  - Swims at medium depth
+  - Easiest to catch

-  - Tropical Fish (3 points) - Fast and colorful!
+- **Tropical Fish** (3 points)
+  - Faster movement
+  - Swims near the surface
+  - Moderate difficulty to catch

-  - Sharks (5 points)
+- **Sharks** (5 points)
-  - Different sizes and speeds for each type
+  - Large size
+  - Swims in deep water
+  - Most challenging to catch

+### Obstacles
-- **Obstacles:**
+- **Bombs**
-  - Bombs that end the game if caught
+  - End the game if caught
-  - Moving obstacles that require timing and skill

-- **Scoring System:**
+  - Spawn periodically
+  - Move across the water
+  - Must be avoided!

+### Scoring System
 - Points based on fish type
 - High score tracking
 - Current catch counter
+- Score multipliers for consecutive catches

-## How to Play
+## 🎯 How to Play

-1. **Controls:**
+### Controls
-   - Left Arrow / 'A': Move boat left
+- **Left Arrow** or **A**: Move boat left
-   - Right Arrow / 'D': Move boat right
+- **Right Arrow** or **D**: Move boat right
-   - Spacebar: Drop/Raise fishing hook
+- **Spacebar**: Drop/Raise fishing hook

-2. **Gameplay:**
-   - Guide your boat across the water
+### Gameplay Tips
+1. Different fish swim at different depths:
-   - Drop your hook to catch fish
+   - Tropical fish near the surface
-   - Regular fish are worth 1 point
+   - Regular fish in the middle
-   - Sharks are worth 5 points
+   - Sharks in deep water

+2. Strategy:
+   - Watch fish movement patterns
+   - Time your hook drops carefully
-   - Avoid catching bombs - they end the game!
+   - Avoid bombs at all costs
+   - Aim for higher-value fish for better scores

-3. **Game Over:**
+3. Game Over:
-   - Game ends if you catch a bomb
+   - Occurs when catching a bomb
    - View your final score
-   - Choose to play again or return to menu
+   - Choose to play again, return to menu, or quit

-## Installation
+## 🛠️ Installation

-1. Ensure you have Python and Kivy installed
-2. Clone the repository
-3. Run `python main.py` to start the game

-## Requirements

-- Python 3.x
-- Kivy 2.0.0 or higher

-## Credits

-Created by [Your Name]
-Graphics and sound effects from [Source]
+1. Requirements: